johanere/FYS4411/Project 1/Results/Readme.txt

-1b1 contains files used to produce table 1
+Data_analysis contains the python programs used to produce results and apply the "blocking" method.